semanticarts/gist/docs/Contributing.md

 - Once your work is ready to be merged into the main development branch, you will create a pull request (PR).
 - Before submitting the PR, you should ensure that you have run the serializer and merged from the main development branch into your working branch, as above [during implementation](#commits-pushes-and-merges).
 - Submit the PR to the main development branch.
-- If the issue addressed by the PR is slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
+- If the issue(s) addressed by the PR is(are) slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).
 - You should _not_ delete your working branch, either locally or on the remote, at this point.
 If reviewers request changes to the PR, these should be made on the same branch for automatic updating of the PR.